Nicaraguan Fitness Model Dolly Castro Shows Off Signature Derriere In Insanely Tight Yellow Leggings

 Nicaraguan fitness model Dolly Castro is dropping jaws with her most recent Instagram post.

 As fans who follow the bombshell on Instagram know, Dolly regularly shares a slew of photos with fans on her popular page and with pretty much every image that she shares, she earns rave reviews.
-The stunner loves to show off her body in workout gear and other sexy outfits and it’s easy to see that she drives her fans wild.
+The stunner loves to show off her body in workout gear and other sexy outfits, and it’s easy to see that she drives her fans wild.
 In the most recent image that was shared on her page, Dolly sizzles in another sexy, workout-chic ensemble.

 In the image, the model tags herself in Laguna Beach, California.
-She stands in her kitchen for the photo and in the caption of the post, she tells fans that she’s mixing up a protein Pumpkin Spice drink.
-The beauty holds her whipped-cream filled drink in one hand and the straw in the other and is all smiles as she looks at the drink.
-Castro wears her long, brunette tresses down and curled as well as a beautiful face of makeup that includes eyeliner, mascara, highlighter, blush, and lipstick.
+She stands in her kitchen for the photo, and in the caption of the post, she tells fans that she’s mixing up a protein Pumpkin Spice drink.
+The beauty holds her whipped-cream filled drink in one hand and the straw in the other, smiling as she looks at the drink.
+Castro wears her long, brunette tresses down and curled and also rocks a beautiful face of makeup that includes eyeliner, mascara, highlighter, blush, and lipstick.

-Her yellow-manicured nails are also on display in the photo and she put on a chesty display in a tiny red sports bra that barely covers her chest.
-The model’s taut tummy is also on full display in the photo and she completes the look with a pair of skintight, yellow leggings that accentuate her toned booty.
+Her yellow-manicured nails are also on display in the photo, where she puts on a chesty display in a tiny red sports bra that barely covers her chest.
+The model’s taut tummy is also on full display in the photo as she completes the look with a pair of skintight yellow leggings, accentuating her toned booty.

 In just a few short hours of the post going live, it’s earned the beauty a ton of attention with over 13,000 likes and well over 200 comments.

 View this post on Instagram